-We get the engine mounted on the dingy and tested and then meet up in Andrew’s headquarters to watch the Portugal – Uruguay world cup match.
+We get the engine mounted on the dingy and tested and then meet up in Andrew’s living room to watch the Portugal – Uruguay world cup match.
 The view from Andrew’s house is stunning – he is situated right on the shore of the St. Lawrence River and looks across the Bateau Channel to see Howe Island.
-He’s been in the midst of a multi-year renovation, or perhaps more appropriately “reconstruction” project, but everything is finally taking shape and he’s getting close to completion.
-As part of the project he built a huge extension to his dock to accommodate multiple boats, and constructed a second level which will be the ultimate summer party lounge complete with built in bar, fridge, sink and icemaker!
+He’s been consumed by a multi-year renovation, or perhaps more appropriately “reconstruction” project, but everything is finally taking shape and it’s getting close to completion.
+As part of the project he built a huge extension to his dock to accommodate multiple boats and constructed a second level which will be the ultimate summer party lounge complete with built in bar, fridge, sink and icemaker!

-Sadly, our boys are not able to squeak through and are eliminated so we are sad momentarily, but then realize we’re on day 1 of our Thousand Islands sailing trip and are immediately happy again.
-We say our goodbyes to Andrew and Victoria, throw off the dock lines and set sail east down the Bateau Channel.
+Sadly, our boys are not able to squeak through and are eliminated so after about 3 seconds of melancholy we realize we’re on day one of our Thousand Islands sailing trip and are immediately happy again.
+We say our goodbyes to Andrew and Victoria, throw off the dock lines, and set sail east down the Bateau Channel.
 The wind is coming from directly behind us, so we set the sails in a wing and wing configuration, which is when the main goes out to one side and the headsail is pulled out to the other, allowing you to capture the maximum amount of wind.
 We pass by dozens of boats and many beautiful houses, both on the mainland and on Howe Island.

 The water is 22 degrees Celsius and provides a bit of cold water shock as the kids, Tony and I plunge in.
 We get the shampoo and soap out for an evening bath and before long the water feels just fine.
 Magnus and I then take the dingy out to do some fishing and we bob in and out of the bays, throwing casts, but are not able to latch onto anything.
 Many of the islands here are private and have cabins built on them, most of which have elaborate boat houses for the boats required to get to the mainland and back.

 Angela gets some snacks together and invites us to their flybridge for a sundowner.
-Their boat is a 36’ Mainship named Cabin Fever, which is a two level boat with the steering wheel at the top, giving the helmsman an excellent view over the water.
-I call it the “Warship” as it has a menacing and dominant look, at least compared to our sailboat!
+Their boat is a 36’ Mainship named Cabin Fever, which is a two-level boat with the steering wheel at the top, giving the helmsman an excellent view over the water.
+I call it the “Warship” as it has a menacing and dominant look - at least compared to our sailboat.
 Over drinks we discuss the day’s events, plan for tomorrow, and even come up with an idea for an on-water movie theater where we would pull our main sail out and project a movie onto it from the top deck of Warship.
-The only thing missing to execute the plan is a projector, so I make a mental note to try and find one along the way somewhere.
+The only thing missing from the plan is a projector, so I make a mental note to try and find one along the way somewhere.